mgtrrz/terraform-completer/README.md

 ## Features

 The extension for the time being **only works** for modules hosted in the [Terraform registry](https://registry.terraform.io/).
 There is support for public and private modules by utilizing the APIs provided by Hashicorp.
 To take advantage of modules hosted in private registries, log in to your account by running `terraform login`.
-The extension will automatically grab the token saved in the `~/.terraformrc` file and include in the Authorization headers to the registry API (https://registry.terraform.io or https://app.terraform.io/api/registry).
+The extension will automatically grab the token saved in the `~/.terraformrc` or `~/.terraform.d/credentials.tfrc.json` file and include in the Authorization headers to the registry API (https://registry.terraform.io or https://app.terraform.io/api/registry).

 Autocomplete module inputs